hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/01_Setting_up.md

 **6.** Go into the folder for the lesson

-on mac type:
+On Mac, type:
 ```bash
 $ cd advanced_shell
 ```

-on windows type:
+On Windows, type:

 ```bash
 $ cd advanced_shell/advanced_shell